iconindicators/appindicators/CONTRIBUTING.md

     Execute: cd /home/<username>/<path to>/appindicators.git/%e/src ; /home/<username>/<path to>/appindicators.git/venv_run/bin/python3 -m "%e.%e"
 ```

-NOTE: Because of `%e` variable above, running any of the `tools` is not possible, nor any other non-indicator code, such as `example.py` in `indicatorstardate`.
+NOTE: Because of the `%e` variable above, it is not possible to run any of the scripts in `tools`, nor any other non-indicator code, such as `example.py` in `indicatorstardate`.

 **Project Setup**